SAVE TIME, INCREASE CUSTOMER LIFETIME VALUES, CREATE NEW CUSTOMERS

 What is a CRM Database?

-A CRM Database is a digital collection of individual customer information grouped into customer profiles.
-The database consists of detailed customer data such as names, behavior data, demographics, addresses, zip codes, emails, and phone numbers.
-These profiles are used to track communication and to remarket to customers.
+A CRM database is a digital collection of individual guest information grouped into customer profiles.
+The database consists of detailed guest data such as names, behavior data, demographics, addresses, zip codes, emails, and phone numbers.
+These profiles are used to track communication and to remarket to them.

 What are Examples of a CRM Database?

 An example of a CRM database for offline companies is the Bloom Intelligence CRM database.
-Using guest WiFi access points & guest WiFi landing pages, the platform collects customer behavior data, whether they log into WiFi or not, and builds detailed customer profiles for marketing and attribution.
-Other popular CRM’s include Salesforce, Microsoft Dynamic, and Hubspot.
+For example, using guest WiFi access points & guest WiFi landing pages, the platform collects guest behavior data, whether they log into WiFi or not, and builds detailed customer profiles for marketing and attribution.
+In comparison, other popular CRM’s include Salesforce, Microsoft Dynamic, and Hubspot.

 How Do I Create a CRM Database?

-For restaurant and retail locations, the easiest and best way to create a CRM database is to use your WiFi access points, Guest WiFi landing page, website widgets, and API’s to collect customer information and behavior data.
-Once configured, your customer data is collected and cleaned automatically.
+For restaurant and retail locations, the easiest and best way to create a CRM database is to use your WiFi access points, Guest WiFi landing page, website widgets, and API’s to collect guest information and behavior data.
+Once configured, your guest data is collected and cleaned automatically.